TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 16/Mark 16.13.md

 ---

-And they went away and told it unto the rest: neither believed they them.
+They went away and told it to the rest.
+They didn't believe them, either.